revbayes/revbayes.github.io/tutorials/intro/revgadgets.md

 -------------------------------------------
 {:.subsection}

-For standard evolutionary models of anagenetic (within-lineage) change such as demonstrated above, states are plotted at the nodes.
-However, cladogenetic models allow for two ways that character states can change on the phylogeny: shifts can occur along branches of the tree (anagenetic change) or happen precisely at the moment of speciation (cladogenetic change) {% cite Ree2008 Goldberg2012 %}.
-To remedy this problem `RevGadgets` plots the results of inferences using cladogenetic models on "shoulders" as well as the nodes.

-For example, many biogeographic models, including the popular Dispersal-Extirpation-Cladogenesis model described in {% page_ref biogeo/biogeo_intro %}, include cladogenetic change.
+Many biogeographic models, including the popular Dispersal-Extirpation-Cladogenesis model described in {% page_ref biogeo/biogeo_intro %}, include cladogenetic change.

 `plotAncStatesPie()` represents the distribution of ancestral states at nodes as pie charts of the three most probable states for that node plus an "other" category of any remaining probability.